-Dai (DAI) is a decentralised US dollar stablecoin operating on the Ethereum network.
+Dai (DAI) is a decentralised, collateral-backed cryptocurrency which has a target price of 1 US dollar operating on the Ethereum network.

-DAI has been developing its Collateralized Debt Position (CDP) system since 2014 and it remains the biggest player in the decentralised stablecoin space.
-DAI’s governance token – allowing holders to vote on changes to the DAI protocol – is known as Maker DAO and is also available on CoinJar.
+DAI has been developing its Collateralized Debt Position (CDP) system since 2014 and it remains the biggest player in the decentralised algorithmic token space.
+DAI’s governance token – allowing holders to vote on changes to the DAI protocol – is known as the MKR Token and is also available on CoinJar.

-Apple Pay is a trademark of Apple Inc., registered in the U.S. and other countries.
-Google Pay is a trademark of Google LLC.
+Apple Pay and Apple Watch are trademarks of Apple Inc. Google Pay is a trademark of Google LLC.